Follow TV Tropes

 • Abusive Parents: In several portrayals, regardless of how sympathetic they may be to her, especially The Tudors, Mary is depicted as the victim of this.
 In this adaptation, Mary's father first bastardizes her, then forces her to work as a servant for her new half-sister Princess Elizabeth as a punishment for refusing to accept her parents' divorce.
 She is not allowed to see or even write to her mother, even on her deathbed.
 Similarly, her stepmother Anne Boleyn campaigns for her execution so as to prevent Mary from contesting her own children's claims and inheritances.
 This line of thinking has been questioned in recent years.

-• Awful Wedded Life: Philip of Spain is usually portrayed as having only married her for her title, and the fact that he spent more time in Spain during their marriage lends credence to this notion.
+• Awful Wedded Life: Philip of Spain is usually portrayed as having only married her for her title and/or his father's orders, and the fact that he spent more time in Spain during their marriage lends credence to this notion.
 It should be noted that while Philip was not in love with Mary, he respected her and was attentive to her; it's just he disliked England because it was cold and dreary compared to his home country, and this, along with his tight schedule in his empire, was a factor in why he spent far more time in Spain than with his wife.

 • Bastard Bastard: Many if not most portrayals of Mary present her bitterness at being made illegitimate as the main reason she became so tyrannical.